Anti-Bot

 Is AWS WAF Bot Control as strong as Cloudflare Bot Management?

-No. The signature-based Common tier is comparable to Cloudflare's free Bot Fight Mode.
-The Targeted tier adds JS challenges but lacks the continuous ML scoring and global network-effect data that Cloudflare's enterprise product has.
+No. The signature-based Common tier is about as strong as Cloudflare's free Bot Fight Mode.
+The Targeted tier adds JS challenges but lacks the continuous machine-learning scoring and the global cross-site data that Cloudflare's enterprise product draws on.
 Most AWS-WAF-protected sites are not the hardest targets.

 How do I tell Common from Targeted from a single response?

 Common blocks with a plain 403 and no extra headers.
-Targeted with challenge returns 405 + x-amzn-waf-action: challenge.
-Targeted with block returns 403 but Set-Cookie usually contains aws-waf-token from a previous interaction.
+Targeted set to challenge returns a 405 plus an x-amzn-waf-action: challenge header.
+Targeted set to block returns a 403, but its Set-Cookie header usually contains an aws-waf-token left over from a previous interaction.

 Do the awswaf:* labels appear in HTTP responses?

-No — labels are internal to AWS WAF and only visible in CloudWatch logs to the site owner.
-Scrapers can't see them.
-The visible signal is the action the customer's rule took based on the labels (block, challenge, allow).
+No — the labels live inside AWS WAF and are only visible in CloudWatch logs to the site owner, so scrapers never see them.
+What you can observe is the action the owner's rule took based on those labels (block, challenge, or allow).